georgecatalin-CodePractice-Courses/Multithreading_and_Thread_Synchronisation_in_C/README.md

 # Multithreading_and_Thread_Synchronisation_in_C
-Code work associated with the Udemy course "Multithreading_and_Thread_Synchronisation" authored by Abhishek CSEPracticals
+Code work associated with the Udemy course "Multithreading_and_Thread_Synchronisation" authored by Abhishek CSEPracticals" (part)

 URL of the course: https://www.udemy.com/course/multithreading_parta/learn/lecture/